lucas-matt/blog/source/_drafts/microservice-mtg-2.md

 *Second System Syndrome* refers to the common outcome of replacing a profitable, but flawed, system with a complete rewrite that generally misses much of the point of what made the original system successful in the first place.

-{% blockquote Mythical Man Month https://www.amazon.co.uk/Mythical-Man-month-Essays-Software-Engineering/dp/0201835959/ref=sr_1_3?s=books&ie=UTF8&qid=1501257288&sr=1-3&keywords=mythical+man+month %}
+{% blockquote Mythical Man Month https://www.goodreads.com/book/show/13629.The_Mythical_Man_Month %}
 When it seems to be working well, designers turn their attention to a more elaborate second system, which is often bloated and grandiose and fails due to its over-ambitious design.
 In the meantime, the first system may also fail because it was abandoned and not continually refined.
 {% endblockquote %}

 ## What is the 'Strangler Pattern'?

 The Strangler Pattern is a method of slowly wrapping and replacing an existing system, usually a monolith, in a slow and methodical fashion.
+It is named after the strangler fig vines found in tropical climates.
+These vines slowly grow upon a tree, eventually covering (and effectively replacing) the host.

 One by one, each part of the application (potentially identified by a bounded context) is refactored into a new service and spun out on its own.
 A façade provides the single entrypoint to your API disguising those parts of the app that have been migrated vs those which are still waiting in line for attention.

+{% img /images/microservice-mtg-2/strangler.jpg 400 "Stranger Pattern" %}

 This iterative process gives us many benefits, including:
 * Keeping each refactoring managable due to its small, well defined, context